AelinXYZ/aelin-subgraph/README.md

 <br>
 <br>

+## Getting Started

+Install the project dependencies by running `npm install`

+Prerequisites: `Node.js` and `npm` installed, preferably LTS versions

+### Deployment

+The deploy script simplifies the deployment process, allowing you to deploy to any network and repo.

+- Create a `.env` file in the root directory and set the `GRAPH_ACCESS_TOKEN` environment variable

+- Run `npm run deploy:hosted:init` with the --network and --repo arguments:

+  eg: `npm run deploy:hosted:init -- --network <network> --repo <repo>`

+Replace <network> with the desired network (e.g., goerli, mainnet, optimism, arbitrum, polygon) and <repo> with the desired repository name (e.g., user/repo).

 ## Notifications

 Notifications are a powerful feature that will allow Aelin to create a communication chanel with users in a reliable way.
 All notifications are design with a goal in mind: little-to-none work should be done on the client-side to transform chain data.